phpMussel/phpMussel/_docs/readme.zh.md

 "check_archives"
 - Attempt to check the contents of archives?
 0 - No (do not check)，1 - Yes (check) [Default]。
 - Currently，only checking of BZ，GZ，LZF和ZIP文件is supported (checking of RAR，CAB，7z和etcetera not currently supported）。
 - This是not foolproof!
-While I highly recommend keeping this turned on，I can't guarantee it'll always find everything。
+While I 很 recommend keeping this turned on，I can't guarantee it'll always find everything。
 - Also be aware that archive checking currently是not recursive为ZIPs。

 "filesize_archives"